 - Do you have good lighting at the top and bottom of stairs?
 Sturdy handrails on all stairs?
 You need these year-round, but they’re even more important when you have visitors who are less familiar with your home–especially older relatives who may have vision or mobility challenges.

 - What’s on your floors now?
 Children’s toys, visitors’ shoes, the food dishes of visiting pets—all of these can become tripping hazards.
 Keep pathways clear.

 - Speaking of pets, do your holiday decorations include plants that are poisonous?
 Most people believe poinsettias are the most dangerous to pets.
 But according to veterinarians, poinsettias can cause illness but are unlikely to be fatal.
 Much more dangerous are bulb plants like amaryllis and lilies.
 Holly and mistletoe are also considered moderately to highly toxic to pets.
-Learn more about the signs of pet poisoning here.
+Learn about other plants that can be poisonous for pets here.

 - What’s on the guest room nightstand?
 Visitors accustomed to leaving their medications in easy reach may need to be gently reminded to keep them out of sight and reach when there are young children around.
 That could include grandma’s purse if it contains medications.